User Needs

 In digital products, user needs often revolve around efficiency, ease of use, personalization, accessibility and security.
 Here are some common examples:

-1. Efficiency and productivity: Users want to accomplish tasks quickly and easily.
-For instance, in a project management app, the ability to create and delegate tasks with a few clicks meets this need.
+• Efficiency and productivity: Users want to get tasks done quickly and easily.
+For instance, in a project management app, being able to create and delegate tasks with a few clicks meets this need.

-2. Ease of use: Simplicity is key.
-A user-friendly interface, with intuitive navigation and clear instructions, allows users to use a product without confusion.
-Think of a banking app that simplifies the process of transferring money.
+• Ease of use: Simplicity is key, and a user-friendly interface—with intuitive navigation and clear instructions—lets users use a product and not get confused along the way.
+For an example, think of a banking app that simplifies the process of transferring money.

-3. Personalization: Users appreciate when digital products cater to their preferences and history.
-Streaming services like Netflix recommend shows and movies based on past viewing habits, providing a personalized experience.
+• Personalization: Users appreciate it whenever digital products cater to their preferences and history.
+Streaming services like Netflix recommend shows and movies based on past viewing habits—and so provide a personalized experience.

-4. Accessibility: Digital products must be usable for everyone, including those with disabilities.
-Features like text-to-speech for visually impaired users or voice recognition for those unable to use traditional input devices are crucial.
+• Accessibility: Digital products must be usable for everyone—and that includes those with disabilities.
+Features like text-to-speech for visually impaired users or voice recognition for those who can’t use traditional input devices are extremely important.

-5. Security and privacy: In an era where data breaches are common, users need to feel their information is safe.
-Secure login methods and transparent privacy policies are examples of how digital products can meet this need.
+• Security and privacy: In an era where data breaches are common things, users need to feel extra secure that their information really is safe.
+Secure login methods and transparent privacy policies are examples of how digital products can meet this need well.

-6. Entertainment and engagement: Users often seek entertainment.
-Games, social media platforms and video streaming services must provide engaging content to keep users coming back.
+• Entertainment and engagement: Games, social media platforms and video streaming services have got to provide content that’s engaging so that users keep coming back.

-7. Learning and development: Educational apps need to offer valuable content in an engaging way, helping users learn new skills or knowledge efficiently.
+• Learning and development: Educational apps need to offer valuable content and in an engaging way—helping users learn new skills or knowledge efficiently.

 Watch our topic video on accessibility to appreciate the need to design with accessibility in mind.